CyanLaser/CyanPlayerObjectPool/README.md

   - Every player will get an object over time, even when multiple join at once.
 - Master Crash Verification
   - On master change, all players and all objects are verified to ensure that each pair is still valid.
 Old objects will be cleaned up and new players will be assigned an object.
-- Objects stay with the same owner
-  - Once an object is assigned to a player, it will not swap to another player.

 Note: This object pool system is standalone and can work with multiple instances.
 Prefab authors can create and distribute systems without it conflicting with another instance of the object pool.